Rodemfr/MicronetToNMEA/README.md

 ## Compilation

 The source code compiles with [Arduino IDE](https://www.arduino.cc/en/software) extended by [Teensyduino](https://www.pjrc.com/teensy/td_download.html) software package.
-You just have to configure the right target (Teensy 3.5@120MHz) and to import the required libraries (SmartRC-CC1101-Driver-Lib and TeensyTimerTool).
+You just have to configure the right target (Teensy 3.5@120MHz) and to import the required libraries (TeensyTimerTool).
 If you plan to develop/extend MicronetToNMEA, you probably should use a more professional IDE like [Sloeber](http://eclipse.baeyens.it/).
 It is way beyond Arduino IDE in term of productivity but is harder to set up.

 ## Acknowledgments